apache/pulsar/site2/docs/client-libraries-java.md

 ### Async send

 You can also publish messages [asynchronously](concepts-messaging.md#send-modes) using the Java client.
 With async send, the producer will put the message in a blocking queue and return it immediately.
 The client library will then send the message to the broker in the background.
-If the queue is full (max size configurable), the producer could be blocked or fail immediately when calling the API, depending on arguments passed to the producer.
+If the queue is full (max size configurable), the producer would fail immediately when calling the API, depending on arguments passed to the producer.

-Here's an example:
+An example is as follows:

 ```java
 producer.sendAsync("my-async-message".getBytes()).thenAccept(msgId -> {